Adblue failure, what next?

 -

-but it produces large amounts of nitrogen oxides (NOx), which are harmful to health and contribute to lung diseases.
+but leads to the formation of large amounts of nitrogen oxides (NOx), which are harmful to health and contribute to lung diseases.

 -

-Urea is injected via a precision AdBlue injector into the exhaust system upstream of the SCR catalytic converter. -
+Urea is precisely dosed by an AdBlue injector into the exhaust system before the SCR catalyst. -

 Thermal decomposition of AdBlue

-For the system to function properly, the exhaust gases must reach a sufficiently high temperature.
+For the system to work correctly, exhaust gases must reach an appropriately high temperature.

 In the mixer (after the injector):-